Roseanna Ford - Project Manager

-If you have any questions or need assistance, please contact me via email.
+If you have any questions or need assistance, please contact me via email: firstname.lastname@example.org.

 Mobile: 07850 972951

-Emma: My name is Emma Bew.
-I have worked for the GMB for 17 years and have actively been involved in the GMB’s learning projects for the last 7 years, I have responsibility for the Leeds and York area.
+My name is Emma Bew.
+I have worked for the GMB for 18 years and have actively been involved in the GMB’s learning projects for the last 8 years.

 My aim is simply about making learning as accessible as possible to everyone.
 Encouraging people back into learning, to gain new skills and more qualifications and qualifications could be a step in the right direction towards improving your job prospects or moving up that career ladder, earning more money or simply improving your confidence, life skills and self-esteem.
 Whilst helping people and giving guidance, I take great satisfaction in seeing people succeed.